 Using sea scooters to get around underwater can be very efficient and fun at the same time.
 Nonetheless, while sea scootering, you should not forget about your safety as your number one concern.

 This is especially true considering the fact that you’re cruising in an unfriendly environment to most air-breathing creatures.
 Besides the diving environment, you should also consider the safety of your DPV per se.
 Which brings us to the following question: are sea scooters safe?
-Simple answer: yes, sea scooters are fairly safe, they are indeed equipped with many safety features.
-However, safety depends more on you than on the device itself.
+In general, sea scooters are fairly safe, they are indeed equipped with many protection features.
+However, safety depends on you as well as on the device itself.
 You should be aware of inherent risks to your activity while adopting the right state of mind at all times.

 More safety-wise information is to come.
 You’ll just have to read along the following content.
 Let’s get started!